 The feeling of immense pride when I committed to the club was really hard to describe.
-I have agreed many contracts in the past but this one-year deal felt different, it felt special.
+I have agreed many contracts in the past

 I am extremely thankful to the club that, after spending most of the season injured, they have still given me a contract to enable me to get myself fit and playing again.
 In some ways, I suppose it's a little repayment for the previous years of loyalty.

 It is not all about sentiment and the testimonial though, not by a long shot.

 I am employed to play football and I am genuinely excited by the prospect of returning to fitness next season.
 I am 29 years old and I still have a deep burning desire to improve and succeed on a daily basis.